Overview of Ciudad de las Artes y las Ciencias

 “Every time I stroll through the Ciudad de las Artes y las Ciencias, I’m reminded of how far Valencia has come.
 It’s not just a tourist spot; it’s a place where locals gather, enjoy the outdoors, and appreciate art and science in a beautiful setting.”

-Hotels in Ciudad de las Artes y las Ciencias
+What is Ciudad de las Artes y las Ciencias like?